 7. Towels, sheets, and supplies

-One of the most common expenses to deduct is that for depreciation of the property.
+One of the most common expenses to deduct is for depreciation of the property.
+For most businesses this is considered a “paper loss” and in real estate, specifically, it’s a loss that’s not necessarily tangible or in the form of cash.
 It’s a capital expense which you can begin to deduct as soon as your vacation rental is prepped and fit for leasing out to guests.
 Read more in chapter 2 of the IRS Residential Property (including vacation homes) guide here.

 9. Vacant rental property

 For regular rental property, owners can often deduct costs and expenses for its management and conservation while unoccupied.
 For vacation rental owners, it could be worth investigating if this expense is deductible for you, too.
-Especially if your rental has suffered something which has negatively affected booking numbers (e.g. naturaldisasters etc.).
+Especially if your rental has suffered something which has negatively affected booking numbers (e.g. natural disasters or house fires).

 10. Legal fees